 Ramsay Hunt syndrome

-Ramsay Hunt syndrome is a painful rash around the ear that occurs when the varicella zoster virus infects a nerve in the head.
+Ramsay Hunt syndrome is a painful rash around the ear, on the face, or on the mouth.
+It occurs when the varicella-zoster virus infects a nerve in the head.

-In people with Ramsay Hunt syndrome, the virus is believed to infect the facial nerve near the inner ear.
+In people with this syndrome, the virus is believed to infect the facial nerve near the inner ear.
 This leads to irritation and swelling of the nerve.

-- Painful rash on the eardrum, ear canal, earlobe, tongue, and roof of the mouth on the side where there is weakness of the face
+- Painful rash on the eardrum, ear canal, earlobe, tongue, and roof of the mouth on the side with the affected nerve

 - Hearing loss on one side